heyi244573246/Sperder_paper/README.md

-# 知网爬虫
+# Sperder_paper
-I'm a student,my name is HeYi,I learn in JingGangShan University.
+A method of focused crawling is presented.